Processing data from barcode scanner

 Each parser item has few properties:

-- Data type - the data type.
-If you'll specify a data type other than the "STRING" data type, then the module will try to convert the string value to the specified data type.
-The module allows to configure several options that will be used at the conversion (see the "Data format" tab);
+3. Data type - it is the data type of the extracted value.
+If you specify a data type other than the "STRING" data type, then the module will try to convert the string value to the specified data type.
+The module allows you to configure several options that will be used at the conversion (see the "Data format" tab);

-The second item has same parameters, just the position and the length are different.
+The second item has the same parameters, just the position and the length are different.

 Fig.7.
 Barcode scanner data logger.
 Format options.